 Know The Dimensions of The Crane

 Depending on the type of crane you wish to ship, there are several ways to determine its size.
-This will then inform the type of transport to use when shifting.
+This will then inform the kind of transport to use when shifting.

-First, consult the crane's manufacturer to find out the size dimensions.
-This includes the crane's height, length, width, and weight.
+First, consult the crane's manufacturer for the size dimensions, which include the crane's height, length, width, and weight.

 The crane's reach is also significant, as it will indicate the length of the span.
 The crane span is determined by measuring the center-to-center distance between the beams.

 Mobile cranes, a more compact crane setup, can likely be moved using a small truck.
-Whereas the larger cranes, such as tower and overhead cranes, will need a much larger vehicle to relocate.
+However, larger cranes, such as tower and overhead cranes, will need a much larger vehicle to relocate.

 Plan Your Route